cadjou/bbb_record_in_nextcloud/README.md

 This a little script to add into NextCloud the BigBlueButton record with the **BigBlueButton NextCloud Application** and the Git **tilmanmoser/bbb-video-download**

-NextCloud et BigBlueButton have to be in **2 different servers** that you can link by ssh network disk.
+NextCloud and BigBlueButton have to be in **2 different servers** that you can link by ssh network disk.

 After the recorded meeting available on the NextCloud App, create a link file of the recording and be patient.
 A new MP4 will be added in the same folder.